 If you’ve worked on products, then you’ve probably heard this before.
 But no matter how simple that objective might seem, products are all quite complex.
 They are, after all, created for people — and many products don’t even get this quite right.

-As discussed in The Guide to Minimum Viable Products6, your product needs to be simultaneously viable, feasible and desirable.
+As discussed in The Guide to Minimum Viable Products, your product needs to be simultaneously viable, feasible and desirable.
 Mark Curphey, former Principal Group Manager at Microsoft, believes that the concept of the “whole product” is one way to think about these needs.
 For example, canned soup in a supermarket is more than just liquid in a tin can — the “whole product” includes the soup, the can’s label, the store’s display and the store’s cleanliness.
 To better explain the tangible and intangible aspects of a product, we’ve broken down products into three levels:

+- Core product.
 This is the benefit(s) that a consumer receives from purchasing a product.
 For example, the core product of a bed is rest or sleep, not the mattress.

 - Actual product.
 This is what we normally consider to be the physical product.
 Its purpose is to deliver on the benefits embodied by the core product.
 Actual products may have as many as five characteristics, such as quality level, features, styling, brand and packaging.

+- Augmented product.
 This represents additional services and benefits associated with the actual product, for which consumers may pay a premium.
 The augmented product enables you to tailor the core or actual product to individual consumers.
 For example, IBM’s success was largely due to its sophisticated software and after-sale services (not the actual product of computers).

 Because products are so multidimensional, a structured process for defining a product is required for you to consider its emotional, physical and supplemental parts.

 The Kickoff Meeting